dzimine/serverless-swarm/softberry/README.md

-## How to prepare containers
+## Running genomic pipeline with containers

-`softberry` is used to build .
-Get `softberry.tar.gz` from TBD.
+Softberry scripts and binaries are used in this pipeline.
+To reproduce, get `softberry.tar.gz` from [TBD]().

 The following containers are built:

 * `blast` - basic (TODO: use opensource blast from dockerhub)
 * `sb_base` - base Softberry image
 * `fgenesb` - encapsulates FgenesB - finding genes and bacterias
-* `blast_prep` - prepares to run blust in parallels on multiple nodes
 * `blast_fb` - runs blast computations (on multiple nodes)
 * `fgenesb_out` - processes (reduces) blast results and produces filan output.

-To build the containers:
+#### Build the containers

 1. Prepare.
-From the root `./` folder
+Exctract softberry.tar.gz.
     * Put data in `./DATA`
     * Put software in `./softberry`

-2. Build containers:
+2. Build containers and push them to local Registry:

     ```
     # get on build node